 Stage 3: Decision-making

-People at this stage have not only researched you, but have expressed interest in your services.
+People at this stage have not only researched you, but also have expressed interest in your services.
 This is a crucial turning point in the process and a real test in marketing your healthcare services.

 Stage 4: Post-purchase